GabiApc/gabiapc/README.md

 <h1 align="left">Hi 👋, I'm Gabi</h1>
-<h4 align="left">A passionate frontend developer from Romania.
+<p align="left">A passionate frontend developer from Romania.
 At the base I'm electrical engineer with experience in developing web and mobile applications using a variety of open-source frameworks and languages like React and TypeScript.
 Specialized in the IoT domain, focusing on GPS devices in agriculture and tracking devices.
-I am currently upskilling in full-stack development, as I am committed to continuous learning and growth.</h3>
+I am currently upskilling in full-stack development, as I am committed to continuous learning and growth.</p>